SneezyG/Collegerepo/README.md

 The schema used as a blueprint for the development of this application uses an EER model for the representation of major entities present in typical university environment and the corresponding relationship between these entities.
 This schema can be found in the project root directory with the name "schema.png".

-Shipped with the database application are core functionalities like:
+Shipped with this database application are these core functionalities:
 User-Authentication-System, User-Permissions-Management,
 Activities Logging,
 Internationalisation.